Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Simulation Study Methodology

 To model user responses coming from a single crowdsourcing QoE experiment, we make the following assumptions. \begin{enumerate} \item The bias $\beta_u$ of a user $u$ is constant throughout the experiment across different stimuli. \item The uncertainty $\sigma_u$ of a user $u$ is constant throughout the experiment across different stimuli.
 Importantly, we assume that by changing $\sigma_u$ we are effectively changing the experiment precision of a simulated experiment. \item The simulated QoE experiment consists of $k$ stimuli (or test conditions) that are evaluated by $n$ subjects. \item For each stimulus $x$, there is a true average user rating $\mu_x$ (without subject bias).
 We also assume a perfect selection of stimuli, which results in equidistant values of $\mu_x$, all in the range from 1 to 5.
 Differently put, $\mu_x = 1 + (x-1)\frac{5-1}{k-1}$ for $x=1,\dots,k$. \item Finally, for stimulus $x$ and user $u$, the ratings $Q_{u,x}$ follow the $\mathrm{QNorm}$ distribution with parameters $\mu_x+\beta_u$ and $\sigma_u$:

 \end{enumerate} Equation~(\ref{eq:data_generator}) completely describes our data generator.
 Using it, we randomly draw responses for user $u$, who assesses stimulus $x$.
 We also randomly select the related subject bias $\beta_u$.
-The details concerning the subject bias selection are in the next section.
+The next section details how this is done.